 Although the law governing a personal injury case may vary based upon the laws of the state where the injury occurred, the general definitions of assault and battery remain consistent:

-Assault - An act that creates fear of an imminent battery; and
+- Assault: An intentional act that creates in another person the reasonable apprehension or fear of an imminent battery; and

 What is Assault

 - The intentional, unlawful threat to cause bodily injury to another by force;

 - Under circumstances that create in the other person the reasonable fear of imminent harm;